Zawaddie/100-Days-Of-Python-Code/Day11/learn_11.md

 To make the game more interesting, you can provide hints such as "Warmer" or "Colder" based on the proximity of the guessed number to the actual number.

-## Solution 03
+## pseudocode 03
-Start by importing the random module to generate a random number.
+        - import the random module to generate a random number.
-Use the randint() function to generate a random number between 1 and 100 and store it in the secret_number variable.
+        - Use the randint() function to generate a random number between 1 and 100 and store it in the secret_number variable.

-Initialize a variable called attempts to keep track of the number of attempts made by the user.
+        - Initialize a variable called 'attempts' to keep track the number of attempts made by the user.

-Start the game loop using a while loop that continues until the user guesses the correct number.
-Inside the loop, prompt the user to enter a guess and convert it to an integer using the int() function.
+        - Start the game loop using a while loop that continues until the user guesses the correct number.
+        - Inside the loop, prompt the user to enter a guess and convert it to an integer using the int() function.

-After each guess, increment the attempts variable by 1.
+        - After each guess, increment the attempts variable by 1.

-Then compare the guess to the secret number using conditional statements (if, elif, else) and provide feedback to the user based on whether the guess is too low, too high, or correct.
-If the guess is correct, break out of the loop and display the number of attempts it took to guess correctly.
+        - Compare the guess to the secret number using conditional statements (if, elif, else)
+        - Provide feedback to the user based on whether the guess is too low, too high, or correct.
+        - If the guess is correct, break out of the loop and display the number of attempts it took to guess correctly.

 ## 04: Challenge: Multiplication Table Generator